 - Just in clicks– Double click the empty space in Inbox and it opens a new message.
 Double click any time line on the calendar to schedule a meeting at that time.

-- Drag and drop any mail to Calendar or Tasks or Contacts, content will be added as the body of the meeting schedule or attached as note accordingly.
-And for contacts, the Email ID and Notes field are automatically populated with the mail content.
+- Drag and drop any mail to Calendar or Tasks or Contacts, content will be added as the body of the meeting schedule or attached as a note And for contacts, the Email ID, and Notes field are automatically populated with the mail content.

-- Personal folders are great way of storing mails and securing backups too.
-Link as many mail accounts as you want and store your important mails at your local system.
+- Personal folders are a great way of storing emails and securing backups too.
+Link as many mails accounts as you want and store your important emails at your local system.

-- Create Search folders to easily navigate through classified mails.
-Search folders can be set for the mails filtered by specific customized criteria.
+- Create Search Folders to easily navigate through classified emails.
+Search folders can be set for the emails filtered by specifically customized criteria.